What is Zoning?

-Overlays: Zoning maps are a complex design that will have oftentimes produce overlays, where two categories of zoning merge into one.
-Such as a multi-family residential building with retail on the first floor, this would be considered as both residential and commercial. (see the Windsor Lake Overlay in the above North Adams zoning map)
+Overlays: These maps are complex in their design oftentimes resulting in overlays, where two categories of zones merge into one.
+Such as a multi-family residential building with retail on the first floor, which would be considered as both residential and commercial. (see the Windsor Lake Overlay in the above North Adams map)

 “They describe what uses are permitted in each zoning district and then a set of requirements for the physical layout of buildings, parking, sign regulation, or other physical structures and elements on the land.” (“How Zoning Regulations Work”)